Ralph Andrews: Television

 He also produced the Vin Scully edition of It Takes Two, Liar's Club, and 50 Grand Slam in the 1970s, as well as I'll Bet in 1965, and its revival which had a healthy four-year run from 1969 called It's Your Bet.
 One of his final productions was a syndicated game show called Yahtzee.

 In 1968 Andrews gained his sole director credit, for a documentary about early film history, Silent Treatment.
 He was executive producer of the film Wild in the Sky in 1972.

+In 1970, he briefly sold his company to television broadcaster Meredith Corporation, before reacquiring the rights to the game shows, which resulted in a civil action lawsuit in the late 1970s.

 From 1980 to 1986, Andrews and his production company had an office at Columbia Pictures' lot located at the Burbank Studios in Burbank, California.
 Andrews had a deal with Columbia Pictures Television to present projects to the studio.
 If CPT wasn't interested, Andrews had the right to pass on the project to other studios as long as he was properly credited; the provisions in the contract led to a lawsuit filed against Paramount Television by Andrews over the 1984 game show Anything for Money, which had originated in Andrews' production company.
+The company later became Idra Global Entertainment in the late 1980s.